dfedyachkina/language-quiz/README.md

 - **Start the program**

     - Greet a user and ask to enter username

 ![screenshot](documentation/features/feature01.png)

 - **Menu**

-    - Display a menu and ask user to enter the number of action he wants to proceed with
+    - Display a menu and ask the user to enter the number of actions he wants to proceed with

 ![screenshot](documentation/features/feature02.png)

 - **Start Quiz - Choose language**

-    - Display the language's options and ask user to enter the number of language he wants to proceed with
+    - Display the language's options and ask the user to enter the number of languages he wants to proceed with

 ![screenshot](documentation/features/feature03.png)

 - **Quiz Questions**

-    - Display question of chosen language's quiz and get an answer from the user.
-After get user's inputs - the feature display the result if the answer was correct or not.
+- Display the question of the chosen language's quiz and get an answer from the user.
+After getting the user's inputs - the feature displays the result if the answer was correct or not.

 ![screenshot](documentation/features/feature04.png)
 ![screenshot](documentation/features/feature05.png)